Sphenodiscus

+Distribution

 Fossils have been found throughout North America from localities in South Carolina, North Carolina, South Dakota, Maryland, New Jersey and Mexico.
 There is also evidence of the genus being present from the island of Trinidad, although the material found from here cannot be classified at the species level.
 Common species found in North America include S. lobatus, S. lenticularis, and S. pleurisepta.
 New species have been found from localities outside of North America such as S. binkhorsti from the Maastricht Formation in the Netherlands, S. siva from the Valudavur Formation in India and S. brasiliensis from the beds along the banks of the Rio Gramame in Brazil.
 Many specimens of S. lobatus have also been found from the Nkporo Shale in Nigeria.

+Description

 The shell of Sphenodiscus was streamlined and lateromedially compressed with overlapping whorls and a small umbilicus.
 The ventral edge of the shell tends to be sharply angled.
 The outer surface is generally smooth in fossil specimens, although certain species at different stages of ontogenic development may possess many small tubercles along their surfaces.
 Sphenodiscus had a complex suture pattern with many small branching lobes and saddles.